niblicat/Hearing-Degredation-Manager/README.md

 ![Red box and arrow indication of where to click on Neon to find the SQL Editor](readme-resources/readme_sql_editor.png)

 ### OAuth Setup
-Note that you only need one authentication method to use this project, but you will still see both login with Google and Github buttons unless you configure your project otherwise (see the [Simple Website Modification](#simple-website-modification) section to change that or to learn how to add other authenticaton providers).
+Note that you only need one authentication method to use this project, but you will still see both login with Google and Github buttons unless you configure your project otherwise.
+See the [Simple Website Modification](#simple-website-modification) section to remove or add other authenticaton providers.

 #### Authorization Secret
 You need an authorization secret.
 View the [Auth.js guide](https://authjs.dev/guides/environment-variables#auth-secret) on how to generate one (you will need [NPM](https://nodejs.org/en/download/)).
-Alternatively, you can [generate one online](https://auth-secret-gen.vercel.app), but it's not recommended.
+Alternatively, you can [generate one online](https://auth-secret-gen.vercel.app), but this method is not recommended due to security concerns.
 Make sure to record the value that is generated for later.

 #### Authorization Platforms
 On the project tab of Vercel, you can find your project's deployment domain.
 If you have your own domain that you want to use, you can set it up in Vercel's settings.
 This will be important for setting up authentication.
 Let's assume your website is `https://example.vercel.app` for the following steps.